henriqueetges/TitanicPrediction/README.md

 The goals of this projects are to learn more about the steps for Machine Learning projects.
 The knowledge here will build upon the exercises in the Kaggle courses as well as discovery of new skills by studying other people's work.

 I will try to cover here steps on data-preparation and cleaning, feature engineering, parameter tuning and fitting of the model.
-By gathering here also the articles and materials used on research.
+I will also be gathering here also the articles and materials used as research.